Itangalo/cbc2020/README.md

 # cbc2020
-Script for rating chocolate boxes, with chocolate piece individually rated by two persons.
+Script for rating chocolate boxes, with chocolate pieces individually rated by two persons.